Passwords: Your Electronic Signature

 Unfortunately, consumers seem to ignore such advice:

-[A]bout half of consumers (45%) only change passwords for providers when prompted by the platform, when hacked, or not at all, with a similar percentage (44%) often reusing the same password on most of their accounts, leaving account information unprotected.
+However, trying to balance security and convenience may contribute to unsafe shortcuts: about half of consumers (45%) only change passwords for providers when prompted by the platform, when hacked, or not at all.
+The same percentage (44%) often reuse the same password on most of their accounts, showing that consumers still require education on smart password creation or password management tools.

 Several factors are involved in securing our online accounts with effective passwords.